-My note: I customised each quadrant to fit into the beBee’s story.
+Source: Hooked, by Nir Eyal, author’s note: I customized each quadrant to fit into the beBee’s story.

 The Hook Model in Action

 Once I joined I started to browse around, I immediately noticed two new concepts, which jumped to my eyes: hives and buzzes.
 Hives are small communities around topics.
 Buzzes, instead, are pieces of content shared by the member of each hive.
 Therefore, as soon as I joined I picked a few hives I was interested in (start-ups, content marketing, and marketing).
 As soon as I got into those hives, I noticed a high level of engagement.

 The first thing I did was to start curating some hives I found interesting.
 When you start writing on beBee, you’re “producing honey.”
 So when I began to produce honey I decided to focus on 5-6 hives I found most compelling to me.
 That is how my content curation effort started.

+Things didn’t stop there.
+A variable reward soon arrived when I received a badge on my profile with the VIP Status.
 When I published my first buzz I almost instantaneously got a thousand views, dozens of people finding it relevant and sharing it.
 That gave me a sense of social proof quite unexpected.
-Things didn’t stop there.
-A variable reward soon arrived when I received a badge on my profile with the VIP Status.

 I found out that beBee assigns the symbol to people producing honey regularly.
 In short, if you stop producing content you lose that badge.
 The community engagement, the curation effort, and the VIP badge made me go back and write some more.